IndigoW0lf/IndigoW0lf/README.md

 ## 🔥 Current Projects
 * Expanding my data structures, algorithm, and design pattern understandings
-* Finishing up my BS in Software Engineering at WGU
+* Finishing up my BS in Data Analytics at WGU
 * Working on hackathons and connecting all my passions through applied projects!
 * Trying to motivate myself to put more of my relevant projects in my portfolio :p
 #